Twinklebear/repro-gltf-compile-bug/README.md

 Cross-compiling w/ Magnum takes a small bit of setup so I've provided a build script, `build.sh` that will build the host utility `corrade-rc` and then build the WASM code.
-After running `build.sh` you can inspect the output under `cmake-build/bin/repro_lib.wasm` and translate it to wat with `wasm2wat` to see the good/bad output.
+After running `build.sh` you can inspect the output of the bad file `magnum-plugins/src/MagnumPlugins/GltfImporter/CMakeFiles/GltfImporter.dir/GltfImporter.cpp.o` and translate it to wat with `wasm2wat` to see the good/bad output.
+This process of building and checking the file is wrapped in the `build.sh` and `check_gltf_importer.sh` scripts.
+First clone and build:

 ```bash
 git clone --recurse-submodules git@github.com:Twinklebear/repro-gltf-compile-bug.git